prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/properties-session.rst

 Affects concurrency for pipelines containing LocalPartitionNode.

-``native_spill_enable_prefix_sort``
+``native_spill_prefixsort_enabled``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Type:** ``boolean``
 * **Default value:** ``false``

-Enable the prefix sort or fallback to timsort in spill.
-The prefix sort is faster than timsort but requires the memory to build prefix data, which may cause out of memory.
+Enable the prefix sort or fallback to std::sort in spill.
+The prefix sort is faster than std::sort but requires the memory to build normalized prefix keys, which might have potential risk of running out of server memory.

 ``native_prefixsort_normalized_key_max_bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^